ansys/pyensight/doc/source/user_guide/ensight_scripts.rst

     _ = session.run_script("./example.py")

-In Visual Studio Code one can put a breakpoint on the print() line and debug the example.py script when the script ``runme.py`` is run in debug mode from Visual Studio Code.
+In Visual Studio Code, you can insert a breakpoint on the ``print()`` line and debug the ``example.py`` script when the ``runme.py`` script is run in debug mode from Visual Studio Code.
-Note that in this example, ``batch=False`` is specified in the LocalLauncher constructor.
+Note that in this example, ``batch=False`` is specified in the ``LocalLauncher`` constructor.
-This will cause the EnSight GUI to be displayed as well, enabling direct interaction with the full EnSight application and debugging.
+This causes the EnSight GUI to display as well, enabling direct interaction with the full EnSight app and debugging.

 Limitations
 -----------

-It is important to note that there are some important differences between an EnSight Python script run in EnSight vs in an IDE via the PyEnSight interface.
+It is important to note that there are some important differences between an EnSight Python script run in EnSight versus in an IDE via the PyEnSight interface.

-Note, using this method will cause the directory containing the EnSight Python script to be added to ``sys.path``, if it has not been already.
+Using this method causes the directory containing the EnSight Python script to be added to ``sys.path``, if it has not been already.